-This keto food list is a great starting point for anyone new to a low carb lifestyle — everything on this list is safe to eat on a keto diet and most ingredients are commonly found in supermarkets.
+This list of foods is a great starting point for anyone new to a low carb lifestyle — everything on this list is safe to eat in moderation on a low carb diet, and most ingredients are commonly found in supermarkets.

 - Brussels sprouts